MarkB0905/Random-Graph-Generator/README.md

 At the end of the assignment we were asked to create 500 graphs for 10 different probabilities and see if each probability upholds various conditioins.

-This assignment was graded 120/100 for being clean, easy to read, and having an outstanding running time.
+This assignment was graded 120/100 with 20 points bonus for being clean, easy to read, and having an outstanding running time.